Azerbaijan tipped to host COP29 climate talks, says Russia backs it | Headlines

 Azerbaijan tipped to host COP29 climate talks, says Russia backs it

 Azerbaijan is tipped to host next year's U.N. climate summit, after striking a late deal with longtime adversary Armenia over its bid.
-Diplomatic sources told Reuters the Azeri bid looked set to win support from other nations at the COP28 climate summit in Dubai this week.
+Diplomatic sources told Reuters the Azeri bid looked set to win support from other nations, though the issue is still being negotiated at the COP28 climate summit in Dubai.

-Azerbaijan is tipped to host next year's U.N. climate summit, after striking a late deal with longtime adversary Armenia over its bid.

 Diplomats are racing to find a deal before COP28's scheduled end on Dec.
 12. The deadlock over the host has left next year's COP29 summit host with little time to prepare for the massive gathering - which can bring its host nation diplomatic prestige, as well as heavy scrutiny over its own record in fighting climate change.